-The principal duty of the Advisory Counsel in the Office is to assist the Attorney General in performing her functions, powers and duties.
+The principal duty of the Advisory Counsel in the Office is to assist the Attorney General in performing his functions, powers and duties.
 The range of subjects covered is broad, but the activities themselves fall broadly into three categories: (1) the provision of advice, (2) the direction of litigation and (3) legal advice in the provision of a drafting service to Government Departments.

 Advisory Counsel work closely with lawyers in both the Office of the Parliamentary Counsel in relation to advising on legal issues in the drafting of legislation and the Chief State Solicitor's Office in relation to advising on the conduct of litigation and other legal advice.